department-of-veterans-affairs/va.gov-team/products/accredited-representative-facing/research/2024-07 OGC Contact Information Updates/conversation-guide.md

 ## Concept testing.

-Now we’re going to show you what we’ve been working on and would appreciate your feedback.\[Moderator: open Figma <https://www.figma.com/design/RbVQnV4eBl2K1Z5xRpZi7H/Contact-Info-Updating?node-id=1-19> ]**
+Now we’re going to show you what we’ve been working on and would appreciate your feedback. _Open Figma <https://www.figma.com/design/RbVQnV4eBl2K1Z5xRpZi7H/Contact-Info-Updating?node-id=1-19> ]_

 ### Email